 - Some states in the US (California, Oregon, Colorado)

-In general, you can expect western countries, particularly the European ones, to be the most eco-friendly, while major Asian countries such as China and India are terrible in this regard.
+In general, you can expect Western countries, particularly the European ones, to be the most eco-friendly, while major Asian countries such as China and India are quite terrible in this regard.